aliattack1/Calculator/developer_guide_document.md

 **in calculator class we need to fill the dict countainig operators so we have a loop that for all submited methods in operations package in __init__.py adds the function with key of its operator string to that dict**

-# what this program cant still do

-**this program is still having problem with user wrong inputs and etc...**